RomanBelkov/DiskImager/README.md

 ChangeLog
 =========

+1.2.0 06/01/15 RB Added ability to write the same image to many SD simultaneously.
+Changed the look of GUI.

-1.1.0	12/05/14	AJL		Updated to use latest SharpZipLib as we were encountering (de-)compression errors with the previous version
+1.1.0	12/05/14	AJL		Updated to use latest SharpZipLib as we were encountering (de-)compression errors with the previous version.
-							Added the option to truncate the read image based on the partition sizes found in the master boot record on the disk/stick
+							Added the option to truncate the read image based on the partition sizes found in the master boot record on the disk/stick.
-							Improved logging of sizes read and written
+							Improved logging of sizes read and written.

-1.0.3	30/04/14	AJL		Added warning dialog box when there's a write error
+1.0.3	30/04/14	AJL		Added warning dialog box when there's a write error.

 1.0.2	09/11/13	AJL		Added support for reading and writing directly to compressed formats: .zip, .tgz, .gz

 	Testing - Windows 8.1 Professional

 1.0.1	08/11/13	AJL		Refactoring for cleanup.
-Fixed issue with SEH exception due to SafeHandle disposal
+Fixed issue with SEH exception due to SafeHandle disposal.

 	Testing - Windows 8.1 Professional

 1.0.0	08/11/13	AJL		Initial Commit.
-Reads and Writes SD cards
+Reads and Writes SD cards.

 	Testing - Windows 8.1 Professional

 Contact
 =======
+Roman Belkov  - romanbelkov@gmail.com

 Alex J Lennon - ajlennon@dynamicdevices.co.uk